 The Company is subject to income tax in multiple jurisdictions and the use of estimates is required to determine the provision for income taxes.
-For the years ended December 31, 2021, 2020 and 2019, the Company recorded an income tax provision of \$6.8 million, \$12.1 million and \$17.5 million, respectively.
-The effective income tax rate for the years ended December 31, 2021, 2020 and 2019 was 17.0 percent, 19.2 percent and 21.6 percent, respectively.
+For the years ended December 31, 2022, 2021 and 2020, the Company recorded an income tax provision of \$5.6 million, \$6.8 million and \$12.1 million, respectively.
+The effective income tax rate for the years ended December 31, 2022, 2021 and 2020 was (5.7) percent, 17.0 percent and 19.2 percent, respectively.

-The effective tax rate decreased by 2.2% for the year ended December 31, 2021 when compared to 2020 primarily due to a one-time benefit from the revaluation of contingent consideration and a benefit from the decrease in the tax liability for uncertain tax positions resulting from the expiration of the statute of limitations.
+The effective tax rate decreased by 22.7% for the year ended December 31, 2022 when compared to 2021 primarily due to the tax rate impact of the goodwill impairment and a benefit from the decrease in the tax liability for uncertain tax positions.
 These benefits were partially offset by an increase in the valuation allowances on losses from foreign operations.